ukalender/pj18-ukalender/index.md

 ## Football Data Analysis (Python)
 You can reach my introductory analysis of football events data from 5 biggest European leagues by clicking [there](Football Data Analysis.html).
 I used pandas, numpy and matplotlib packages through the analysis.

+## House Price Prediction (R)
+I predicted sales price of houses using dataset from Kaggle as a part of my master's degree.
+Both regression and classification algoirthms were performed using decision tree, random forest, bagging and gradient boosting.
+You can find details of feature engineering part and comparison of results [here](House_Price_Prediction.pdf).

 ## Market Basket Analysis for E-commerce Transaction Data (R)
 I used the Apriori algorithm to analyze the basket data for e-commerce transactions.
 [There](Project MA – NoName.html) you can view insights derived from the analysis including quick overview of support, confidence and lift terms.